India 2020

 India 2020: A Vision for the New Millennium is a book, written by the 11th President of India A P J Abdul Kalam and Y. S. Rajan.
 The book was written by the duo in the year 1998, before Kalam's tenure as President.
-It talks about Kalam's ideas for India's future and for developing India.
+It talks about Kalam's prediction for India's future and for developing India.

 Overview

 The book examines in depth the weaknesses and strengths of India, and offers a vision of how India can emerge to be among the world's top four economic powers by the year 2020.
 The Vision is dedicated to a ten-year-old girl whom Kalam met during one of his talks and asked her about her ambitions, to which the young girl replied, "I want to live in a developed India."

 In his book India 2020, Kalam strongly advocates an action plan to develop India into a strong nation by the year 2020.
 He regards his nation as a knowledge superpower and developed nation.
 The book describes the present and future scenario in India and developed countries.
 It compares the various statistical data and explains how India can improve it.
 Kalam explains the importance of science and technology for the development of India.

 In chapter 1 of the book the authors stress the importance of a vision for India, using nations like US, China, Malaysia, and Israel as examples.
 However, they also point out that this vision should be original, rather than imitating other nations.

 In the book, Kalam had also said that it should be the dream of all the citizens to see India as a developed country.